Exelord/wazapp/packages/@wazapp/core/README.md

 The App component will integrate your app with Wazapp.
 Make sure to wrap your top level component with it.

-Optionally, you can pass your own `Container` instance to it, using `container` property.
+Optionally, you can pass your own `Owner` instance to it, using `owner` property.

 #### Example